kamialie/education/README.md

 [to be continued]

 #### volumes

+Section that describes the volumes that will be used by containers.

 Mount host paths or named volumes, specified as sub-options to a service.
 Can mount a host path as part of a definition for a single service, for reusable volume across multiple services define a named volume in top-level volume key(service, swarms, stack files).